 Early Utah Pioneers were the first to practice water management as far back as 1847.
 Even after generations of research, construction of new infrastructure, and developing the water rights and shares system, Utah is still significantly impacted by periods of drought.
 In Eagle Mountain City, more than 75% of water use comes from residential use, and 90% of that water use is from irrigating landscapes.
-Research conducted by Utah State University has shown that on average, residents of Eagle Mountain put 3 times as much water on their lawns than necessary.
+Research conducted by Utah State University has shown that on average, residents of Eagle Mountain put two times the water necessary on their lawns.

-On March 17, Governor Cox issued a State of Emergency due to our extreme drought conditions.
-Eagle Mountain City is committed to doing its part in conserving water this year and we hope you will do your part as well.
+In April, Governor Cox issued a renewed State of Emergency due to our extreme drought conditions.
+Eagle Mountain City is committed to doing its part to conserve water this year and we hope you will do your part as well.
 We are fortunate to have some unique resources and services available to you.
 Start taking advantage of the resources and services today.

 Enforcement against Daytime Irrigation